 The Committee regularly reviews and, when necessary or advisable, updates the Peer Group to make sure it consists of companies that directly compete with us for talented team members and shareholder investment, and it otherwise represents a meaningful group of peers.
 In evaluating the Peer Group companies, the Committee looks for companies in the Diversified Industrials sector with characteristics and business strategies similar to ours.
-In January 2023, the Committee modified the Peer Group in order to more closely align the Peer Group with the current size, characteristics and business strategy of the Company.
-Accordingly, the Committee removed Enovis Corporation and Danaher Corporation from the Peer Group and added 3M Company, Moog Inc. and RTX Corporation to the Peer Group.
-The Peer Group companies used for purposes of fiscal year 2024 compensation decisions therefore consisted of the following companies:
+The Peer Group companies used for purposes of fiscal year 2025 compensation decisions were the same as those used for purposes of fiscal year 2024 compensation decisions and consisted of the following companies: